LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

 real-time attack data, offering a fascinating glimpse into the world of digital intruders.

 ### Project Overview:
-The project's heartbeat was a honeypot VM in Azure, exposed to the internet to attract threat actors.
+This project's heartbeat was a honeypot VM in Azure, exposed to the internet to attract threat actors.
 This setup allowed me to record failed Remote Desktop Protocol (RDP) login attempts, offering real insights into attack patterns.
 Key tools from the Microsoft Azure suite played a pivotal role, including Azure VM, Azure Sentinel, and Log
 Analytics Workspace, along with a custom PowerShell script.

-### Step-by-Step Guide:
+## Step-by-Step Guide:

-Setting Up the Honeypot VM:
+### Setting Up the Honeypot VM:
 I initiated the project by deploying a Windows VM inside the Azure Portal.
 I created a username and password which I used to connect to my VM via Remote Desktop Connection.
 Given the VMs role as a honeypot, once logged in to it, I intentionally disabled the firewall, ensuring it was completely exposed yet monitored.
 Having a VM that is completely exposed draws in attackers from all across the globe.